dimaatmelodromru/sphinx-relay/install_guide_myNode_and_Raspiblitz.md

 #### myNode:
 Go to http://mynode.local/lnd/config and check if the line `accept-keysend=1` (or `accept-keysend=True`) is included somewhere in the text.

-If `accept-keysend=1` is already included you can continue without changing anything.
-If `accept-keysend=1` is not included, add it to a new line and click the `Save` button.
+If `accept-keysend=True` or `accept-keysend=1` is already included you can continue without changing anything.
+If `accept-keysend=True` is not included, add it to a new line and click the `Save` button.
 This will restart your device.
 (Restarting could take up to several minutes but also hours, so be patient.)

 #### Raspiblitz:
 Go to raspiblitz menu, or: